Helliconia: Embruddock

 Yuli's tribe continues to live in the area near the lake for two generations until, having been warned of an impending phagor raid, the entire tribe flees south.
 To their amazement, they discover a relatively advanced town called Embruddock, the remnant of what had been the capital of an empire during the previous Great Summer (although this history is long forgotten).
 This place has the advantage of being situated in a geothermally active area, which has provided just enough warmth throughout the Great Winter that Embruddock has retained some fragments of its former culture (mainly in the skills and records of the craftsmens' guilds and in the stone towers).

 Yuli's tribe attacks Embruddock and takes it over, renaming it Oldorando, and Yuli's family line is established as the local lords.
 A few years after this event, the town is attacked by a company of phagors.
 The phagor captain, a noble of his kind, is captured and executed.
 Some thirteen years (about nineteen Earth years) after that, the grandson of the phagor captain assembles a huge army which begins marching on Oldorando intent on revenge, a journey which will take a further thirteen years.

 About ten years after the execution of the phagor captain, the Great Spring has begun and Helliconia has warmed enough that changes are beginning to be noticeable.
 Waterways are thawing, plants sprout in sheltered areas, and the weather becomes damp and unpredictable.
 Master hunter Aoz Roon, an Embruddock native, secretly murders the Oldorandan rulers and becomes the new lord of the city.
 Laintal Ay, the last of the Oldorandan lineage, witnesses the murders but keeps quiet out of fear; he becomes one of Aoz Roon's lieutenants.

 A strong-minded woman named Shay Tal argues for increased rights for women.
 She also begins to realise that the population is slowly recovering from some ancient catastrophe.
 She exhorts the people to seek knowledge and sets up an academy, originally for women only.
-Aoz Roon, who is a brutal and unimaginative man, opposes this.
-A guildmaster, defying the guild laws of secrecy, reveals to Shay Tal that the guilds have kept records for centuries, although many books have been destroyed.
+Aoz Roon, a callous and unimaginative man, opposes this, only begrudgingly accepting it as Shay Tal unintentionally gains a reputation as a powerful sorceress.
+Guildmaster Datnil Skar, defying the guild laws of secrecy, reveals to Shay Tal that the guilds have kept records for centuries, although many books have been destroyed.
 These records reveal that the climate was once much colder, and hint at a warm period even longer ago, a tale widely regarded as myth.